 Additionally, you can also groove to your favorite music that’s stored in CDs as well as different devices.
 It further plays most codecs such as DivX, MKV, WMV, MPEG-2, H.264, WebM and MP3, so no external codec packs needed.
 The developer has even thrown features like media conversion and streaming capabilities into the amalgamation.
 This software is compatible with Windows, Mac OS X, and GNU/Linux, among a host of other systems.

 3 – XBMC:

-The free and open source media player hit the scenario in 2003 and is currently available in over 30 languages.
+The free and open-source media player hit the scene in 2003 and is currently available in over 30 languages.
 Sporting a beautiful interface, this delight lets you play nearly all popular audio and video formats, as per the brains behind XBMC reveals.
 And since it’s created for network playback, you’ll be able to stream your desired media from anywhere around your dwelling place or over the internet.

 4 – MPlayerx:

-MPlayerx further claims to exploit the Mac OS X computer trackpad’s multitouch function by following your specific gestures like tap, swipe and pinch.
+MPlayerx further claims to exploit the Mac OS X computer trackpad’s multitouch function by following your specific gestures like tap, swipe, and pinch.
 The software also seamlessly converts the encoding method of subtitle files.
-A few other features include intelligent playlist, audio pass-through and Youtube support.
+A few other features include an intelligent playlist, audio pass-through, and Youtube support.
 You can pick this one up from the official website or Mac App Store absolutely free of cost.

 5 – Elmedia Player:

 Here’s another entertainment solution that’s fashioned exclusively for the Mac OS X system.
 This multifunctional media player complies with a plethora of file formats such as RM and RV, AVI, FLV, XAP, MOV, WMV, SWF, and DivX.
 You’ll also be spoiled for choice with plenty of customizable viewing options.
 Even the movies and video bits were strewn across its user-friendly media library can be put into specific groups like playlists or smart playlists.